 Connecting with the FH Community

 I really wanted to get connected with other people who had FH.
-I got online and found the FH Foundation.
+I got online and found the Family Heart Foundation.
 I knew that this was what I was looking for and built up the courage to apply to become a volunteer FH Advocate for Awareness.
-I joined the training in Washington, DC in January 2018 and now I represent the FH Foundation to raise awareness of FH.
+I joined the training in Washington, DC in January 2018 and now I represent the Family Heart Foundation to raise awareness of FH.

 A Second Chance